 The essential thing to remember when preparing Matcha is NEVER use boiling water as this ruins the flavour and destroys the nutrients.
 Water should always be between 50 and 60 degrees, you can achieve this by either half boiling your kettle or boiling it and allow it to cool for 5-10 minutes.
 Another tip is to use filtered or spring water, this makes a world of difference.

 Sieve 1/2 tsp (0.5g), or 1 tsp (1g) for thin tea (usucha), or 2 to 4 tsp for a stronger cup (koicha), to a bowl.

 Heat 250ml (30 to 60ml for koicha) hot water (about 50-60 degrees, NOT boiling).
 Add a little hot water to the powder and whisk thoroughly with a bamboo or balloon whisk until frothy.

 Add to a cup and top up with the remaining hot water.

 High grades are generally just for making Matcha tea, however we are not going to dictate how you use it.
 Being a fine powder, Matcha is highly versatile and can be used in a variety of ways.
 See our recipes for some inspiration.

 DAILY USE: We highly recommend not exceeding 3 tsp (3g) of Matcha a day.
 Due to the high iron content in Matcha, consumption of too much iron can lead to bowel irritation.
 Considering 3 tsp is roughly 30 cups of regular green tea, that is more than enough for anyone.
 You really can have too much of a good thing!

 Standard 2nd Class delivery £1.90, order before 1pm and we will post it that day.
-1st class, next day and international rates available.
-FREE delivery if your order 4 or more products.
+1st class, next day and international rates available (see shipping rates for more info).
+FREE delivery when you spend over £20.